I am Research Associate at the Centre for Postdigital Cultures, Coventry University. I am a member of the Postoffice research group

 Together with Dr Kim Trogal (UCA), from 2017 to the present I have been working on the trope of ‘repair and maintenance

 ‘ across different collective practices, inspired by feminist and degrowth pedagogies.
 ‘The Politics of Collective Repair.
 Examining object-relations in a Postwork Society

 ,’ appeared in Cultural Studies

 in March 2017.
-Currently, they are working on ‘Repair Shop: emerging sites for postcapitalist practices’ – A UCA-funded comparative research project to map the intersectional practices and political impacts of newly emerging “repair shops” in Italy, Scotland, Sweden, and UK.
-They are also co-editing of Repair Matters, special issue of ephemera – theory & politics in organization (
+In 2018-2019, we worked on ‘Repair Shop: emerging sites for postcapitalist practices’ – A UCA-funded comparative research project to map the intersectional practices and political impacts of newly emerging “repair shops” across Europe.
+We also co-edited Repair Matters, special issue of ephemera – theory & politics in organization (